 Use vaults to store important data.
 It’s better to trust 1Password with your passwords, credit cards, or sensitive documents than it is to have them spread out across multiple places.
 1Password was built with the security of that information in mind – a text document saved to your computer’s desktop was not.

 Use the password generator whenever you sign up for new accounts.
 Use the password generator whenever you sign up for new accounts.
 If you’ve been creating your own passwords, you probably have a system to make them easy to remember: “Fido1”, “Fido2”, and so on.
 Use the password generator for more secure passwords.
 You can also use it to change your existing passwords and make them stronger.

 Use 1Password to share information with your family or team.
 It isn’t safe to send passwords or other sensitive information over text messages or email.
 Storing that information in a 1Password vault you share with your family members or teammates, on the other hand, offers a secure way to keep everyone in sync.

 Use 1Password to share information with people outside your family or team.
 1Password can also be used to share information with guests, who are only able to view the vault to which they are invited.
-This allows you to safely share information with these people without requiring you to give them full access to all of your 1Password data.
+This allows you to safely share information with these people without requiring you to give them full access to all your 1Password data.

 Use 1Password on multiple devices.
 One of the benefits of having a 1Password account is the ability to access your data from anywhere.
-Install the 1Password app on all your devices to ensure that you always have access to your data, even if something goes wrong with one of them.
+Install the 1Password app on all your devices to make sure that you always have access to your data, even if something goes wrong with one of them.